-With the skilled team over at Avison Young now handling sales efforts, the famous property — valued at $30 million — is ready for new ownership, following its previous attempt to sell in 2014 which ended with Bren Simon (wife of the late shopping-mall magnate and Pacers co-owner) donating the 107-acre estate.
+As a quick recap, the famous property — valued at $30 million — was most recently listed in March 2019, following its previous attempt to sell in 2014 which ended with Bren Simon (wife of the late shopping-mall magnate and Pacers co-owner, Mel Simon) donating the 107-acre estate.

-Bren Simon, Melvin Simon’s widow and a known philanthropist, handed Asherwood Estate — as well as its lavishly furnished 50,000-square-foot mansion — to the Great American Songbook Foundation to support its dedication to 20th century American music history.
+Bren Simon, a known philanthropist, handed Asherwood Estate — as well as its lavishly furnished 50,000-square-foot mansion — to the Great American Songbook Foundation to support its dedication to 20th century American music history.

-Late last year, the foundation led by Grammy-nominated musician and historian Michael Feinstein sought bids from top real estate brokerage firms to advise it on the best ways to market and sell the property.
-Now, it appears that Michael Feinstein’s company has chosen global real estate firm Avison Young to lead sales efforts for the 107-acre property in Carmel, IN — an inspired choice, given the recent news of the successful sale.
+In late 2018, the foundation led by Grammy-nominated musician and historian Michael Feinstein sought bids from top real estate brokerage firms to advise it on the best ways to market and sell the property.
+The winning bid went to global real estate firm Avison Young, chosen to lead sales efforts for the 107-acre property in Carmel, IN — an inspired choice, given the recent news of the successful sale.

-Stan Burton, an associate in Avison Young’s Indianapolis office, will lead the efforts of coordinating the sale of the Asherwood Estate.
+Stan Burton, an associate in Avison Young’s Indianapolis office, was leading the efforts of coordinating the sale of the Asherwood Estate.

 History of the Asherwood Estate